 - Instrument Percussion

-Robert Meunier is Director of Bands and Professor of Percussion at Drake University where he is the conductor of the wind symphony, and director of percussion studies.
-Meunier is in demand as a guest conductor, clinician and adjudicator, and a contributing author to eight volumes of Teaching Music Through Performance in Band,Teaching Music Through Performing Marches and Teaching Music Through Jazz Performance.
-He has appeared throughout the United States, and in Sweden, Canada and Mexico, where he has been an artist/conductor in residence at the Conservatorio Nacional de Musica and at the Academia de Musica Escuela de Musica Ollin Yoliztli in Mexico City.
-Meunier is the founder of the Drake University Wind Symphony that, since its inception in 1998, has gained national recognition for excellence in live performance and recordings.
+Robert Meunier is Director of Bands and Professor of Percussion at Drake University where he is the conductor of the wind symphony and director of percussion studies.
+He is in demand as a guest conductor, clinician and adjudicator throughout the United States.
+Meunier has appeared in thirty-one states, China, Sweden, Canada, and in Mexico, where he has been an artist/conductor in residence at the Conservatorio Nacional de Musica, and at the Academia de Musica Escuela de Musica Ollin Yoliztli in Mexico City.

 Member of the Orchestra since